Churak/PythonLinkedListImplementation/README.md

 **Theory**

 Singly Linked List
-    Singly linked lists are a data structure made up of objects called _nodes_.
+  * Singly linked lists are a data structure made up of objects called _nodes_.
-    They contain several pieces of information.
     * Data - The object being store
     * Next Pointer - A pointer which points to the next node in the list.

 Root node
   * Serves as the starting point for a linked list